thomasgrz/lschallenge/README.md

 Simple coding challenge for technical review.

 ## Start the web service
+Run the following command in the root directory
 ```
   npm start
 ```
+Then go to localhost:3000/ to interact with the web application

 ### Connect your local database
 SportSponsor does require a local PostgresQL database.